OWASP/wrongsecrets/README.md

 vault kv put secret/secret-challenge vaultpassword.password="$(openssl rand -base64 16)"
 ```

-Now use the `local-vault` profile to do you development.
+Now use the `local-vault` profile to do your development.

 If you want to dev without a Vault instance, use the `without-vault` profile to do your development.